Juvenile Indigent Defense Delivery System

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon on or delineating that right.

-In Ohio, a child or the child’s parent, guardian, or custodian has a right to counsel at all stages of juvenile court proceedings.
-Ohio Rev. Code § 2151.352.
+In Ohio, a youth or the youth’s parent, guardian, or custodian has a right to counsel at all stages of juvenile court proceedings.
+Ohio Rev. Code Ann. § 2151.352.
 This right is established when the “person becomes a party to a juvenile court proceeding.”
 Ohio R. Juv.
 Pro.
 4(A).
-If a party appears in court without an attorney, the court must advise the party of his or her right to counsel and determine whether the right has been waived; the court may continue the hearing to allow counsel to be retained or appointed for the indigent party.
-Ohio Rev. Code § 2151.352.
+If a party appears in court without an attorney, the court must determine whether they know of their right to counsel and determine whether the right has been waived; the court may continue the hearing to allow counsel to be retained or appointed for the indigent party.
+Ohio Rev. Code Ann. § 2151.352.

 “Counsel must be provided for a child not represented by the child’s parent, guardian, or custodian.”
-Ohio Rev. Code § 2151.352.
+Ohio Rev. Code Ann. § 2151.352.
 If a child is alleged to be delinquent, unruly, or a traffic offender, the court shall order the child to appear with a parent, guardian, or custodian to all proceedings regarding that child.
-The court may find the parent guardian, or custodian in contempt if they fail to appear at the child’s proceedings.
-Ohio Rev. Code § 2151.35(A)(1).
+Ohio Rev. Code Ann. § 2151.35(A)(1).
+The court may find the parent, guardian, or custodian in contempt if they fail to appear at the child’s proceedings.
+Ohio Rev. Code Ann. § 2151.35(A)(1).

-Youth are specifically entitled to counsel in detention hearings and probation revocation hearings, Ohio Rev. Code § 2151.314(A); Ohio R. Juv.
+Youth are specifically entitled to counsel in detention hearings and probation revocation hearings.
+Ohio Rev. Code Ann. § 2151.314(A); Ohio R. Juv.
 Pro.
 35(B).

 Determination of Indigence